bceverly/sysmanage/FEATURES-TODO.md

     cleared out it can recreate it point in time by making a series of requests to all clients.~~

+13. ~~Scripts - Add the ability to have the remote agent run a script in the shell specified.
+If the agent is running as root, then allow the
+    UI to specify the user.
+Scripts can either be entered ad-hoc (with a nice open-source syntax highlighting editor that supports the primary
-13. Scripts - Add the ability to run scripts as a specified user.
-Scripts can either be entered ad-hoc, or be ran from a saved list that is stored on the server.
-Make this a feature that has to be turned on for each client and defaults to "off" if not specified.
+    shells for all of the platforms (Windows [Power Shell, BAT and CMD), Mac [zsh and whatever common shells mac uses], Linux [all the common shells but default to bash], BSD [default to ksh on OpenBSD[), or be ran from a saved list that is stored on the server.
+Make this a feature that has to be turned on for each client in the YAML configuration on the agent and defaults to "off" if not explicitly turned on.~~

 14. ~~User List - Query the list of users on the agent system and provide it to the server